collective-soundworks/collective-soundworks.github.io/misc/websockets-101.md

 npx @ircam/create@latest websockets-101
 ```

-In this project, we wont use the simple server which the command line tool propose (i.e. `npx serve`), but we will rather create our own server which will be able to handle websocket connections.
+In this project, we won't use the simple server which the command line tool propose (i.e. `npx serve`), but we will rather create our own server which will be able to handle websocket connections.

 Let's then install some dependencies to simplifies the process: